Adaptive reuse: Advantages of adaptive reuse

-Factors affecting adaptive reuse
+Relevant factors

 Building owners, architects, developers and other stakeholders undergo an in-depth process of decision making before determining whether a building should be conserved and remodeled for a different use or just demolished for the land it sits on, then develop a new building on that land.
 These decisions are governed by the following criteria:

 Economic considerations

 The decision to reuse or demolish built assets is driven by economic considerations such as development costs, project costs, investment returns and market.
 The economic costs differ from project to project and some professionals go as far as to assert that "new build is always more economical" and "renovation is universally more expensive"[1] due to their own involvement with adaptive reuse projects.
-Others claim that the return on investment is enhanced when using an older building because of the savings involved.
-One Canadian developer claims that reusing buildings generally represents a saving of between 10-12%[2] over building new.
-In terms of profitability, there are also assertions that adaptive reuse projects often have an uncertainty to their profitably that newer developments lack.
-When looking for funding to build, these considerations must be addressed.